Exploring Orkney’s rugged landscapes and history, we were captivated by the Brough of Birsay walk.

 Locals tipped us off that the island’s east side, just around the corner from the Viking settlement, is a frequent puffin spotting area.

-For enthusiasts observing these seabirds, focusing on the island’s grassy cliff tops is advisable.
-Puffins prefer burrows for nesting, setting them apart from many seabirds that nest on cliff ledges.
+For enthusiasts observing these seabirds, it is advisable to focus on the island’s grassy cliff tops.
+Puffins prefer burrows for nesting, which sets them apart from many seabirds that nest on cliff ledges.

 🐧 Puffin Enthusiasts’ Note: Our fascination with these ‘colourful clowns of the sea’ isn’t limited to Orkney.
 We’ve also enjoyed watching puffins at Handa Island on the west coast of Scotland and Skomer Island in Wales.
 For a closer look at these charming birds, check out our experience with Plentiful Puffins on Skomer Island.